-How to Clear Cache on macOS Monterey and Big Sur
+How to Clear Cache on macOS Sonoma and Ventura

 Summary: In this article, you will learn what cache is on your Mac and how to clear the caches from macOS, applications, and browsers such as Safari, Chrome, and Firefox.